The world can seem divided, loud, and at times as though it is moving backward. Tension can rise quickly, and uncertainty can feel constant.

 The tensions we see are not the end of the story.

 From this view, peace is not naïve optimism.
+It is confidence in humanity’s spiritual capacity.

 The age of spiritual maturity is being responsible for one's own choices.